Google reportedly put fake news ads on fact-checking sites

 The fake news plague has reportedly spread to fact-checking websites.

 Fake news ads popped up as recently as last week on fact-checking pages like Snopes and PolitiFact, reported The New York Times.
-One ad claimed that First Lady Melania Trump was leaving the White House, according to the report.
+One ad falsely said that First Lady Melania Trump was leaving the White House, according to the report.

 The fake news ads were served up by Google's AdWords system, which automatically places ads based on a target audience.
 The ads reportedly had enticing fake headlines, that once clicked, would take people to sites that mimicked legitimate publications like People or Vogue.
 "The fake stories began with headlines and large photos of the celebrities in question, but after a few sentences, they transitioned into an ad for an anti-aging skin cream," reported the Times.